brianguenter/Benchmarks/Readme.md

 # Benchmark Problems

+This is a set of benchmarks to compare 4 AD algorithms:
+* FastDifferentiation
+* ForwardDiff
+* ReverseDiff
+* Enzyme

+The problems test the ability to compute Jacobians, Hessians, and to exploit sparsity in the derivative.
+The last problem `ODE` also compares the AD algorithms to a hand optimized Jacobian.

-1. Compute the gradient and the Hessian of the rosenbrock function:
+1. **Rosenbrock**.
+Compute the gradient and the Hessian of the rosenbrock function:

 ```
 function rosenbrock(x)